How Long to Mix Cannabis and Ice Water for Washing Bubble Hash

 The most ripe trichomes will separate from the cannabis material with just a brief mixing.
 Trichomes that are less ripe require longer washes to be separated from the material.
-So the initial short wash targets the most ripe and fully mature trichomes, and as the length of washes increases, the less-mature trichomes will make up an increasing majority of resin to be collected.
+So the initial short wash (after the brief rinse) targets the most ripe and fully mature trichomes, and as the length of washes increases, the less-mature trichomes will make up an increasing majority of resin to be collected.

 The aim is to mix just long enough to release mature trichomes without also releasing plant contaminants into the water.
 If the resin that collects on the mesh filters has a greenish hue, that’s a sign of contamination.
 Too much time mixing can play a role in that contamination.